udhos/sqs-to-sns/README.md

 # Features

+* sqs-to-sns reliably and efficiently moves messages from SQS queues to SNS topics.
+When deployed with default provided helm chart, it is tuned to scale up quickly in order to catch up with huge burts of incoming messages.
 * It is a cloud-native tool designed to run on Kubernetes with automatic elastic escalability.
 But can also be deployed as a standalone daemon.
 * Deployment is easy and flexible since it is provided as a static binary and as docker image.
 * It is resilient against loss of messages by taking advantage of SQS features, providing at-least-once delivery guarantee.
 It does not use or depend on any other persistent storage.